maciosz/HERON/README.md

  Thus, sorted states can be interpreted as "no signal", "background / noise" and "peaks / enrichment".

 In the last step, Viterbi algorithm is used to determine the most likely sequence of states;
- i.e. assign state to every window.
+ i.e. to assign state to every window.
  Usually we are most interested in windows in "peak" state;
  coordinates of those are considered peaks.
  By default, only peaks are saved;